leandergangso/goc/README.md

 ## Setup (Linux)

-- Download the latest `goc` file from the **release** page or clone this repo and build it yourself
+- Clone this repo and build the executable with `go build cmd/goc.go`
 - Make sure `goc` is executable, if not run: `chmod +x goc`
 - Move the `goc` file into `/usr/local/bin` or any other folder that is in your `$PATH`
-- Run `goc setup` to configure the calendar.
+- Run `goc setup` to configure google app and calendar
 - Run `goc` to see help and usage, and `goc help COMMAND` to see command info

 ## Setup (Other)